bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 This command handles the upload of a parcel image.
 It takes a POST with the `code` and `parcel-location` parameters and the image in the POST data.

 1. check the code exists in the `access/` dir and if not returns a "401: not autorized" error.
-2. check if the parcel location is valid.
+2. check if the parcel location is valid format (all caps, A1 to AL38).
 If it is not, we return a "400: Invalid location" error.
-3. check if the image is a 500x500x1 PNG.
+3. check if the image is a 500x500 1-bit black-and-white only PNG.
 If not, we return a "406: Invalid image" error.
 4. atomic-add a new file `locations/{code}.txt`.
 The file new contents are the requested parcel-location.
 If this fails, we return the error as JSON `{'status': 'used', 'location': existing location}` where existing location is the location that was in the existing file that blocked us from doing the atomic-add.
 5. "atomic-add" the uploaded image file to the `parcels/` dir as {parcel-location}.png`.
 If this fails, we return JSON `{ status: 'taken', location: existing location}` and delete the `locations/{code}.txt` file we created in the step above.
 6. If we get here, the image upload was successful.
 We return the parcel-location as JSON `{ status: 'success', location: parcel-location}`.